getsentry/sentry-docs/src/collections/_documentation/accounts/quotas/manage-event-stream-guide.md

 ***

-## Workflows for Managing your Event Stream
+## Common Workflows for Managing Your Event Stream

 Applying the proper filters, SDK configuration, and rate limits is an iterative and on-going process.
 Sentry provides several tools to increase your visibility into the events and issues aggregating in your streams.
 Let's see how they can be leveraged to manage your streams.